Don't judge a cat by its cover.

 Since this population of oncillas is a unique new species, there is an urgent need to learn more about it and its rarity; for example, whether or not it may need protection under conservation laws, Eizirik added.

-Both species of little tiger cats live in rainforests and savannahs, and sport yellowish-ochre fur with a black rosettelike pattern.
-Though the cats primarily live on the ground, they are agile tree climbers, and feed on birds and small mammals like rodents, according to the University of Michigan.
+Both species of little tiger cats live in rain forests and savannahs, and sport yellowish-ochre fur with a black rosettelike pattern.
+Though the cats primarily live on the ground, they are agile tree climbers, and feed on birds and small mammals such as rodents, according to the University of Michigan.
 They are one of the smallest cats in South America, maxing out at 3 kilograms (about 6.5 lbs.).

 Eizirik and colleagues have given the species in the south a new name, Leopardus guttulus, while the species in the northeast shall be known as Leopardus tigrina.
 The authors found that in the distant past, the northeastern species interbred, or hybridized, with an entirely different species known as the Pampas cat.
 This interbreeding may have helped the two oncilla species diverge, Eizirik said.